 The major purpose of Category P lighting is to assist pedestrians to orient themselves and detect potential hazards.
 The lighting may also be used to discourage crime and the principles of CPTED should be considered.
 For example, the layout and design of urban areas can either discourage or encourage feelings of safety for users.

 Discouraging designs poor lighting or dark narrow alleyways.
 Encouraging designs include well-lit footpaths and bus/train stops, open parks (observable from surrounding streets) etc.

+If the decision of consent outlines environmental concerns regard wildlife or significant environs (i.e. bats and/or lizards), the design must take into consideration these, and consider the impact to meet the Wildlife Act 1953 requirements

 The following table provides an informative guide to determine the road hierarchy.
 It must be read in conjunction with AS/NZS 1158.1.1 and AS/NZS 1158.3.1 in order to determine the appropriate lighting category.

-Table 28: Road hierarchy
+Table32: Road hierarchy